phpMussel/phpMussel/_docs/readme.en.txt

     appropriate for your particular setup.
 Save file, close.

- 4) Upload the contents (phpMussel and its files) to the directory you'd decided on earlier (you don't need to include the *.txt files, but mostly, you should upload everything).
+ 4) Upload the contents (phpMussel and its files) to the directory you'd decided on earlier (you don't need to include the *.txt/*.md files, but mostly, you should upload everything).

  5) CMHOD the "vault" directory to "777".
 The main directory storing the contents (the one you chose earlier), usually, can be left alone, but CHMOD